 Belfast Islamic Centre is the largest institution of the Muslim community in Northern Ireland and acts as both a place of worship and a community centre.
 In trying to address a very wide range of needs the centre inevitably finds it extremely difficult to provide the necessary range of services to the Muslim community within a comparatively small facility and with modest staffing and financial resources.
-Currently the Belfast Islamic Centre provides a wide range of services including;

 The Mosque provides religious services and a range of educational, social, cultural and other activities to the Muslim community.
 The Mosque is a place where Muslims bow before God (the Arabic word for Mosque means ‘prostrate oneself’ ) to affirm their obedience to God’s will.
 The Mosque provides one location where Muslims can pray five times per day as Muslims do across the world.